big-nacho/patolette/README.md

 ### No RGBA support
 For the time being, images with transparency are not supported, though if you have the pretty common use case of subject + fully transparent background, you can always fake it yourself by using a mask, but results may not be optimal.

+### ⚠️ Legal Notice ⚠️
+This software includes material covered by U.S. Patent No. US9454712B2, owned by ADOBE INC.
+The BSD-3-Clause License granted with this software does NOT include any express or implied license to the above patent.
+Users are advised that while personal, academic, or research use may be permitted, commercial use of this software or its technology may require obtaining a patent license from the patent holder.

+Please review the applicable patent rights and obtain any necessary licenses before using this software for commercial purposes.

 ## Acknowledgements
 This library stands on the following works / projects.